What happens next?

 The National Redress Scheme will call you and send you a letter about the outcome of your application.
 If your application for redress is approved, you will receive an offer letter.
 The offer letter will:

-• explain the three components of redress: counselling, a Redress payment and a direct personal response
+• explain the 3 components of redress: counselling, a redress payment and a direct personal response.

-• explain whether you will receive access to counselling and psychological services, or a payment to allow you to access those services privately (and if so, the amount of that payment)
+• explain if you will receive access to counselling and psychological services, or a payment to allow you to access those services privately (and if so, the amount of that payment).

-• specify the participating institution(s) found responsible (and if applicable, not responsible) for providing redress
+• specify the participating institution(s) found responsible for providing redress.

-• provide information about free and confidential legal and financial services that can help you consider the offer
+• give information about free and confidential legal and financial services that can help you consider the offer.

-• explain how to accept or decline the offer, request an extension to the acceptance period, or seek a review of the decision, and
+• explain how to accept or decline the offer, request an extension to the acceptance period, or seek a review of the decision.

-• provide the date when you need to tell the Scheme about your decision to accept or decline the offer
+• provide the date when you need to tell the National Redress Scheme about your decision to accept or decline the offer.

 Deciding whether to accept or decline an offer